 On April 7, 2016, there are 16 650 compatible reported cases in Martinique (biological confirmation in progress).
 There are 3 620 cases in French Guiana and 1 090 in Guadeloupe.

 The Zika virus could spread to the regions where the Aedes mosquito is already present and where people already infected with Zika are staying.
-In mainland France, the Aedes albopictus mosquito (tiger mosquito) is present in 22 departments in the south of the country.
+In mainland France, the Aedes albopictus mosquito (tiger mosquito) is present in 30 departments of the country.
 In general, the vector develops in May and is active (and therefore able to transmit the virus) between May and November.

 There is currently no vaccine for preventing Zika virus infection and no specific medication for treating the disease.

 Treatment involves taking pain killers to relieve the painful symptoms.
 However, aspirin should be avoided until infection by the dengue virus has been ruled out because, in this case, the anticoagulant effect of the drug could cause bleeding.

 As soon as symptoms appear, blood and urine samples are taken to confirm the diagnosis using an RT-PCR (Reverse Transcriptase-Polymerase Chain Reaction) method to detect the presence of the virus's genes.